 The board asked Weinstock to review McClendon’s dealings with lenders with which the natural-gas company does business, including EIG Global Energy Partners LLC, a private-equity firm that arranged a $1 billion credit line for the CEO.

-In addition to EIG, McClendon has also gotten personal financing over the years, either as an individual or through one of the companies he controls, from Goldman Sachs (GS) Group Inc., Wells Fargo & Co.
-(WFC), Bank of America Corp.
-(BAC), Wachovia Corp. and Mitsubishi UFJ Financial Group Inc.’s Union Bank, all of which have provided financing to Chesapeake, according to federal court and county property records and securities filings.
+In addition to EIG, McClendon has also gotten personal financing over the years, either as an individual or through one of the companies he controls, from Goldman Sachs (GS:US) Group Inc., Wells Fargo & Co.
+(WFC:US), Bank of America Corp.
+(BAC:US), Wachovia Corp. and Mitsubishi UFJ Financial Group Inc.’s Union Bank, all of which have provided financing to Chesapeake, according to federal court and county property records and securities filings.

 Investors have sued Chesapeake, questioning whether McClendon’s loans, obtained to cover his costs in the well program, created conflicts of interest and harmed the company.